• Welcome

 Anwen’s Chronicles tells the prelude to the Tales of Shalock Stables.
 Geona weaves the story of Anwen, a horse trainer for Shalock stables, as a homework assignment.
 Geona relates to her own life in the tale of Anwen’s training of a grey stallion named Starburst.

 The first book in the series is Flashes of Ember.
 I read this book over and over.
 Geona and her family move to Shalock Stables, the biggest stables in the world of Eltiria.
 Geona and her elder brother Tristan have big plans.
 For Geona, her summer includes riding horses, and Tristan wants to hike in the Razors.
 Papa and Mama aren’t so ready to comply though.
 The younger kids need watching, and there are chores to be done.
 Then Geona spots a gorgeous filly being beaten.
-She has to do something.
+She must do something.
 Flash finally gets fed up and escapes into the Razors, where wolves could destroy her.
 In the end, Adoyni carries her through.

 In the second book, Ember’s Choice, Geona and Tristan are totally sick of Mama and Papa’s rules.
 Flash–now renamed Ember–is depressed and Geona convinces her Papa and Master Meyrick to let her train Ember.
 But just as her training seems to be working, an evasive grey stallion lures Ember towards the mountains.
 What happens?
 I’m not telling!